-Student Learning Outcomes (students should be able to...):
+Student Learning Outcomes (SLOs)

-Employ Rhetorical Knowledge
+Students should be able to:

-• Demonstrate an understanding of audience, purpose, genre, and context that is responsive to the discipline and the assigned task(s).
+- 1. Employ Rhetorical Knowledge (required for GT-CO1, GT-CO2 & GT-CO3) - Demonstrate critical thinking through an understanding of audience, purpose, genre, and context that is responsive to the discipline and the assigned task(s)situation.